-Exotic, now 58, is currently being held at FMC Fort Worth in Fort Worth, Texas, according to the Bureau of Prisons website.
+Exotic was initially being held at FMC Fort Worth in Fort Worth, Texas, but has since been moved to a medical facility for federal inmates in Butner, North Carolina after he was diagnosed with cancer.
 His release date is set for September 2037, but he has attempted to appeal that sentence several times.
 In April 2020, a judge dismissed his first appeal, deeming it “frivolous” and poorly written.
 In September 2020, Exotic filed for a presidential pardon, maintaining his innocence and claiming he was “railroaded and betrayed” by others.
 “Joseph is scheduled to be released from (Bureau of Prisons) custody in 2037; however, with his ‘comprised’ health, he will likely die in prison,” his attorneys wrote in a 257-page application, per the Associated Press.
 “He humbly requests a pardon to correct the injustices he has experienced and to have the opportunity to return to providing meaningful contributions to his community.”

 When former President Trump pardoned over 100 people during the final hours of his presidency in January 2021, Exotic was so confident he’d be on the list that his team had a limo and a hair and wardrobe team ready.
 However, he didn’t make the cut.
 Exotic has now switched to asking President Biden for a pardon, pleading in a recording to the president that “this is the time that you need to be a world hero,” per The New York Times.

-There’s a chance that Exotic could end up serving slightly less time.
 On July 14, 2021, a three-judge panel for the U.S. court of appeals for the 10th Circuit in Denver upheld Exotic’s conviction, but found that the court had wrongly calculated his prison term.
 They said that the two separate murder-for-hire plots should have been treated as one conviction, since they both had the same goal of killing Baskin.
-Per The Guardian, the court ordered that Exotic be re-sentenced.
-Under this new order, his sentence will be somewhere around 17 and a half years, but not over 22 years.
+On Jan.
+28, 2022, Exotic was resentenced to 21 years in prison, reducing his original punishment by just a year.

 This article was originally published on